 Compelling and compassionate, the Courageous Parents Network core staff speak to the lived experience of patient families with a unique combination of authority and sensitivity.
 All bereaved parents and/or pediatric palliative care professionals, they are conversant in the language of serious, rare and fatal conditions—and how a devastating diagnosis, the illness journey, and bereavement affect the family and the caregiver-provider relationship.

-The staff is prepared to present virtually through 2021, unless circumstances change and we able to meet with you in person.
+The staff is prepared to present virtually and in person.
 To engage a CPN speaker, contact us.

 For Providers (Rounds, Conferences and Meetings)